BookBusinessMag.com Contributor Guidelines

 Before you send your blog, please pitch us a brief idea (3-5 sentences) and if it serves our audience, we'll consider it for publication.
 Please include in your post why you are knowledgeable on this topic.

 Book Business maintains very selective standards for outside contributions: not all submissions will be published.
-We will try our very best to respond to all submissions.
+We will try our very best to respond to all submissions, but if you don't hear from us, it's probably because your pitch is not a good fit for our publication.

-Please send idea pitches for articles to associate editor Ellen Harvey at email@example.com.
+Please send idea pitches for articles to Denis Wilson (email@example.com)